On this page

 Family diversity

-For most individuals, the family environment and family relationships have the biggest impact on life outcomes.
-Positive family relationships can help children and young people flourish, but adverse experiences can negatively impact their wellbeing and subsequent development.
+For most individuals, the family environment and family relationships have a big impact on life outcomes.
+In other words, positive family relationships can help children and young people flourish.

-Research shows the quality of family relationships is more important than their size or composition.
+Research shows the quality of family relationships is more important than their size or who makes up the family.
 Whoever the family is made up of, they can build strong, positive relationships that promote wellbeing and support children and young people’s mental health.

 Families matter

 Healthy family relationships help children and young people feel secure and loved.
-This state impacts their brain development and sense of self (that is, a realistic sense of their skills and abilities, and where and how they fit into the world).
+This can impact their brain development and sense of self, including their strengths and sense of belonging.

 Healthy families

-Healthy family relationships mean that positive interactions outnumber the difficult times.
-Adults experiencing difficult life situations can provide learning opportunities in teaching and modelling coping strategies – children and young people shouldn’t be burdened with stress, but it’s helpful for them to see families successfully managing it with positive coping strategies.
+Healthy family relationships mean that positive interactions outweigh the difficult times.
+Adults experiencing difficult life situations can provide learning opportunities in teaching and modelling coping strategies – children and young people shouldn’t be burdened with stress, but it can be helpful for them to see families successfully managing it with positive coping strategies.

 The key qualities of a strong family unit identified by Australians in the Family Strengths Research Project were: